Scott and Yanling.com

 Sentosa Island is a great place to visit if you're looking for some fun in the sun.
 The Siloso Beach is a great spot to relax and enjoy the ocean views, and free volleyball courts and kayaking facilities are also available.
 If you're looking for something more adventurous, you can try out the SeaBreeze Water-Sports @ Wave House, where you can fly strapped to a water-propelled jet pack.
 Finally, don't forget to check out the famous Merlion statue on the island!

 Chinatown is a great place to learn about Singapore's Chinese heritage.
 You can stroll through the narrow streets, admire the traditional architecture, or visit the Chinatown Heritage Centre to learn about the area's history.
-Also, be sure to stop by the Buddha Tooth Relic Temple and try some delicious Chinese food in the area!
+Also, be sure to stop by the Buddha Tooth Relic Temple (more on this next) and try some delicious Chinese food while you're in the area!

 Orchard Road is a shopper's paradise, and you can find just about anything you're looking for in this bustling area.
 From high-end designer stores to local boutiques, there's something for everyone.
 Be sure to bargain with the shopkeepers - it's all part of the fun!
 The Orchard Road Christmas light-up is a must-see, and it happens every year from November to January.